 CONGENITAL HYPERINSULINISM

-is a disease of newborn children where life-threatening hypoglycemia (low blood glucose) arises because insulin secretion from the pancreas is inappropriately elevated.
+Congenital hyperinsulinism of infancy is a disease of newborn children where life-threatening hypoglycemia (low blood glucose) arises because insulin secretion from the pancreas is inappropriately elevated.
 We are studying families with this condition.
 By genome-wide genetic screening in one such family, we discovered that mutations in the HADH gene can cause the disease.
 These mutations lead to deficiency of short-chain hydroxy-acyl-dehydrogenase (SCHAD), an enzyme which participates in mitochondrial fatty acid oxidation.
-Studies on genetic HADH variants and the disease mechanism are performed in cellular and mice models.
+Studies on genetic HADH variants and the disease mechanism have been performed in cellular and mice models.

-sulfonylurea receptor-1 gene (ABCC8), which is the most commonly mutated gene causing congenital hyperinsulinism in Norway.
-Diagnostic screening is offered for mutations in the ABCC8 gene as well as in other genetic causes of congenital hyperinsulinism (KCNJ11, GLUD1, GCK, HADH, HNF4A, HK1).
+We have also characterized the mutation spectrum of the sulfonylurea receptor-1 gene (ABCC8), which is the most commonly mutated gene causing congenital hyperinsulinism in Norway.
+Diagnostic screening is offered for mutations in the ABCC8 gene as well as in other genetic causes of congenital hyperinsulinism (KCNJ11, GLUD1, GCK, HADH, HNF4A, HK1 and others).
 We are currently performing a study of all congenital hyperinsulinism cases referred to Haukeland University Hospital during the last two decades.

 Example of a family with congenital hyperinsulinism of infancy.
 Family trees